 To affirm that students understand their financial responsibility to the University and to provide relevant information about official institutional policies, the acceptance of the Student Financial Responsibilities Agreement is required after acceptance and the issuance of credentials, and prior to registration.
 Students will be required to accept the agreement three (3) times annually - February 1, June 1 and October 1.
 An unsigned agreement will prevent registration for new courses or change any current registration.

 Insurance verification information must be done yearly.
-All full-time (12 or more credits) undergraduate students in the 2020 fall term must enroll or waive the University's annual health insurance.
-If you do not go online starting June 1, 2020 and verify your insurance plan or enroll in the University plan by the deadline of September 18, 2020, you will be put on registration hold.
+All full-time (12 or more credits) undergraduate students in the 2022 fall term must enroll or waive the University's annual health insurance.
+If you do not go online starting June 1st, 2022 and verify your insurance plan or enroll in the University plan by the deadline of September 10, 2022, you will be put on registration hold.
 See accordion item number one below, which is labeled Insurance and Health Forms.

 If you do not waive or enroll online by September 9, 2022, the charge of $2,125 for the annual insurance will remain on your account and you will be automatically enrolled in the health insurance plan.
 This charge is non-refundable.